-Since being introduced in June 2017, nearly 40,000 people have moved to Canada under the Global Talent Stream, Canada’s answer to an economy in need of highly-skilled workers.
-Of these newcomers to Canada, nearly 24,000 are highly skilled workers in occupations such as computer programming, information system analysis and software engineering.
+The Global Talent Stream (GTS) is Canada’s answer to an economy in need of highly-skilled workers.
+According to data released in June 2019, two years into the GTS, nearly 40,000 people had come to Canada through the stream.
+Of these newcomers to Canada, nearly 24,000 were highly skilled workers in occupations such as computer programming, information system analysis and software engineering.

 So, what’s the Global Talent Stream all about?

 The GTS, part of Canada’s Global Skills Strategy, is an immigration program that allows Canadian employers to expedite the hiring of foreign workers to fill specialized occupations when Canadians aren’t available for specific roles.